Steller’s Jays: Clever Black and Blue Birds

-In winter, they use those calls to scare other birds away from feeders so all the food is left to them.
+In winter, they use those calls to stir things up and scare other birds away from feeders so all the food is left to them.
 Using their voices in another way, they team up to scold and chase away predators, including the great horned owl.
 Ornithologists call this group behavior mobbing.

 Adults likely mate for life.
 They engage in courtship feeding and show off by throwing their crests and vibrant blue feathers around.
 A pair gathers pine needles, twigs, grasses and mud during the breeding season.
-Then they construct a cup-shaped nest where the female incubates up to six blue-green eggs with dark brown spots.
-Check out fascinating facts about blue jays.
+Then they construct a cup-shaped nest where the female lays and incubates up to six blue-green eggs with dark brown spots.